IvanGutierrez0/Chatter/PartList.md

 Here we have three main options each one with its advantages and downsides: LCD, OLED and E-ink.
 We will go through all of them and finally make a decision, but feel free to choose any other options, you really can't go wrong with any of these.

 ### E-ink
-These displays are made from ink and don't rely on electricity to maintain the image on the screen so it has an incredibly low power consumption which is great as the screen is one of the components that consumes a lot of energy at idle.
-However, it has a really bad refresh rate and can leave blurry marks that require refreshing the whole screen.
+These displays are made from ink and don't rely on electricity to maintain the image on the screen so it has an **incredibly low power consumption** which is great as the screen is one of the components that consumes a lot of energy at idle.
+However, it has a really bad refresh rate and can leave **blurry marks** that require refreshing the whole screen.
 It's a good option if you don't mind a slow refresh rate while typing.

 ### LCD
 The advantages and disadvantages of this type of display depend on the backlight.
-If you take a LCD display with a backlight, you are seriously damaging the battery life of the device but you are getting the possibility to display various colors and a high frame rate.
+If you take a LCD display with a backlight, you are **seriously damaging the battery life** of the device but you are getting the possibility to display **various colors and a high frame rate**.
 On the other hand, if you take a no backlight display, it will be more power efficient but you will sacrifice the colors.

 ### Monochrome OLED
-This is, for us, the clear winner, it has a great battery life when functioning because it only lights up the pixels that the display really needs.
-It can also be seen in the dark, a feature that neither the LCD with no backlight nor the E-ink have (you need to shine a light at the screen to see it).
+This is, for us, the clear winner, it has a **great battery life** when functioning because it only lights up the pixels that the display really needs.
+It can also be **seen in the dark**, a feature that neither the LCD with no backlight nor the E-ink have (you need to shine a light at the screen to see it).

 For the incredible balance OLED gives us between battery life and quality of the image, we will pick one as the display for the chatter.
 Feel free to find one that suits your budget and fulfills your expectations for a display.
-We will recommend a display between 1.5 and 2.5 inches and the SPI interface.
-Pixels typically vary from 128x128 to 128x64.
+We will recommend a **display between 1.5 and 2.5 inches and the SPI interface.
+Pixels typically vary from 128x128 to 128x64**.
 Both will do the job perfectly

 ## 5. Listening to your pal
 If you want to build the full chatter experience, it also requires a speaker for all the sound effects.